|Description||Oral anti-diabetic drug|

 - a catalytic region (residues 552–766) colored orange

 Figure 2.
-Overall structure of human DPP-4 monomer in ribbon representation showing the N- and C-termini and color-coded regions labeled, including cysteine-rich region (pink), the highly glycosylated region (cyan) and the catalytic domain (orange).
-Sitagliptin is shown in a ball and stick representation in the figure.
-(PDB ID 1x70; Kim et al., 2005).
+Overall structure of human DPP-4 monomer, complexed with sitagliptin.
+The enzyme is shown in ribbon representation highlighting the N- and C-termini, and various regions of the protein - cysteine-rich region (pink), highly glycosylated region (cyan) and catalytic domain (orange).
+Sitagliptin is shown in ball-and-stick representation in the figure (PDB ID 1x70; Kim et al., 2005).

 Figure 3.
-X-ray crystal structure of the DPP-4 dimer (ribbons), with bound Sitagliptin (ball-and-stick).
-The DPP-4 monomer on the right is color-coded by region as in Figure 2 and the monomer on the left is shown as a grey ribbon.
-(PDB ID 1x70; Kim et al., 2005).
-Surface of the active site of DPP-4 is shown in the inset.
-Sitagliptin is shown in ball and stick figure, color-coded by atom type (C: gray; N: blue; O: red; F: green).
+X-ray crystal structure of the DPP-4 dimer (ribbons) with bound sitagliptin (ball-and-stick).
+The DPP-4 monomer on the right is color-coded by region as in Figure 2 and the monomer on the left is shown as a grey ribbon (PDB ID 1x70; Kim et al., 2005).
+The surface of the active site of DPP-4 is shown in the inset.
+Sitagliptin is shown in a ball-and-stick representation, color-coded by atom type (C: gray; N: blue; O: red; F: green).
 Selected residues in the active sites are shown as stick figures.

 Pharmacologic Properties and Safety: